Intility/example-argo-gitops-repo/README.md

 ## Running locally:

-Run `sh .local/install.sh` script to create local Kind-cluster and start argoCD
+Run `sh .local/install.sh` script to create local Kind or Minikube cluster and start Argo CD.

-Create bootstrap app with `kubectl apply -f .bootstrap/dev.yaml`
+Create the bootstrap app with `kubectl apply -f .bootstrap/dev.yaml`

-To remove the local cluster you can run `sh .local/teardown.sh`
+To remove the local cluster you can run `kind delete cluster --name my-cluster` if you're using Kind and `minikube delete` if you're using minikube.